braeden-boyle/FantasyX/README.md

 ## Status

 v1 scope: import a team from ESPN (public or private league) and display its roster.
-No persistence, no insights yet — see [the plan](.) for details.
+No persistence, no insights yet

 ## Structure